fabri1983/eternity2_solver/README.md

 eternity2_solver
 ==
-Java implementation of a backtracker solver for the Eternity II board game released in August 2007.
+Java implementation of a backtracker solver for the Eternity II puzzle game released in August 2007.
 Game finished in 2010 with no single person claiming the solution.
 Prize for any valid solution was 2 million usd.

 | Linux | Windows |